MykolaSainiuk/pysaka/README.md

 # Another one?

-A logger to offload the main thread of the main process in order not to affect performance.
+A zero-dependency logger to offload the main thread of the main process in order not to affect performance.

 ## Description